Ole Miss Rebels football: Johnny Vaught era (1947–1970, 1973)

 The modern era of Ole Miss football began in 1947, when Harold Drew was ousted in favor of his line coach, Johnny Vaught.
 A former All-American at Texas Christian University (TCU), Vaught led the Ole Miss program to national prominence over the next 24 years, posting 23 winning records and making the team a fixture in the national polls.
-Under Vaught, Ole Miss won the 1959 Dunkel System national championship; the 1960 Football Writers Association of America, Dunkel System, and Williamson System national championships; and the 1962 Litkenhous Ratings national championship.

 Just 2–7 in 1946, the Rebels went 9–2 in Vaught's first season at the helm, winning the first of his six SEC titles (1947, 1954, 1955, 1960, 1962, 1963).
+To date, Vaught is the only coach in Ole Miss history to win an SEC football championship.
+He also dominated the Egg Bowl rivalry with Mississippi State, going 19–2–4 against the Bulldogs.
 The 1947 season also saw Ole Miss great Charlie Conerly become the first Rebel player to seriously contend for the Heisman Trophy, placing fourth in the voting.

 The Rebels were among the winningest programs in the country during the 1950s.
 From 1950 to 1959, Ole Miss posted an 80–21–5 record (.778 winning percentage), third only to Oklahoma and Miami (OH) during that decade.
 Vaught's 1959 squad was honored as the "SEC Team of the Decade."

 In the 1960s, Vaught guided the Rebels to a 77–25–6 record and a .740 winning percentage, which was the ninth-best during that decade.
 The Rebels were ranked atop the Associated Press poll for three weeks during the 1960 season and one week during the 1961 campaign.
-The 1960 unit is the only team to win a national championship that is recognized by the NCAA and the college football community at large.
-That squad finished 10–0–1; the only blemish was a 6–6 tie against LSU.
-Ole Miss was presented with the Grantland Rice Trophy by the Football Writers of America after its Sugar Bowl victory, though that did not carry the same weight of the wire service voting (AP and Coaches' Poll) which selected Minnesota as the national champion.
+The 1960 unit finished 10–0–1; the only blemish was a 6–6 tie against LSU.
+Ole Miss was presented with the Grantland Rice Trophy by the Football Writers Association of America after its Sugar Bowl victory, though that did not carry the same weight of the wire service voting (AP and Coaches' Poll) which selected Minnesota as the national champion.

-The Rebels’ 1962 season is Ole Miss' only undefeated and untied season: 10–0.
+The Rebels' 1962 season is Ole Miss' only undefeated and untied season: 10–0.
 They capped off the season with a victory in the Sugar Bowl, but finished No. 3 in both major polls.
 In 1964, Ole Miss was ranked preseason No. 1 in the Associated Press poll, but finished with a dismal 5–5–1 record at season's end.